Hot Honey Recipe (Homemade with Dried Chiles)

 Scale

-• 1216 dried chiles de arbol (depending on preferred heat)
+• 1216 dried chiles de arbol (see notes for variations)

 • 1 cup honey